AFontaine79/cmake-primer/README.md

 To understand CMake, we need to understand the problems it's trying to solve.
 As pointed out by Hayt in [this Stack Overflow thread](https://stackoverflow.com/questions/40083642/why-do-we-need-cmake), "building things in C++ on different platforms is a mess currently."
 That is one of CMake's main selling points, that it's cross-platform.
 CMake was started by Bill Hoffman [in response to the need for a cross-platform build environment](https://cmake.org/overview/).

-Another issues is that Makefiles on their own [kinda sorta suck](https://dmitryfrank.com/blog/2016/1211_i_am_tired_of_makefiles).
+Another issue is that Makefiles on their own [kinda sorta suck](https://dmitryfrank.com/blog/2016/1211_i_am_tired_of_makefiles).
 To really be useful they need to be used together with the Unix configure tool or GNU's autoconf, but that's not very portable.
 This is another selling point for CMake; it pulls in the configuration functionality.
 Running CMake automatically performs the configure stage.

 Finally, the world of embedded development is quickly reaching an impasse.
 Forget yet another build system.
 What I really don't want is _yet another IDE_.
 I don't understand why it is that every vendor feels the need to spin their own version of Eclipse when at the end of the day its all just variations of the same wrapper around GCC.
 I think there's still this expectation in embedded development that your editor _is_ your build tool.
 [Wrong wrong wrong!](https://blog.codinghorror.com/the-f5-key-is-not-a-build-process/)  These are separate concepts.
 The build system should be standardizable, codifiable, executable from the command line, and repeatable across machines and from CI (cloud-based or local).
 As far as the editor, you can use Notepad for all I care, as long as it doesn't affect the build.
 And yes, you _can_ use VS Code and Eclipse as standalone editors and debuggers, _**as long as it doesn't affect the build**_.